Fundamental Makeup Technique

 Production makeup artists must be able to style hair.
 This course teaches hair styling techniques for commercial, editorial, and fashion work.
 Fundamentals of hairstyling, from basic blow-drying to intricate up-dos prepare students for production work.
 Students also learn period-inspired hairstyles made famous by Hollywood celebrities.
 Their work is then captured in four photo shoots that follow in the course Makeup for Fashion

 Students are introduced to the fundamental skills necessary to work in television and film, including music videos, commercials, daytime television, sitcoms, reality shows, TV series, news broadcasts, and films.
 Breaking down a script, industry terminology & protocols, creating a continuity journal and morgue, high definition techniques and products, and pre-production responsibilities are all included.

-Tuition $10,700 Makeup Kits & Supplies $2700
+600 clock hours - Tuition $10,700 Makeup Kits & Supplies $2700

 Production Program with additional courses of Film & TV training